Deluxe Stateroom Deck 3

 Set off with PONANT aboard Le Champlain, on a brand-new 11-day expedition cruise to discover Lake Superior and enjoy an exceptional exploration of flamboyant nature in the Indian summer, and of the cultural riches of the Indigenous communities and colonies that have lived in the region.

-Setting sail from Milwaukee on Lake Michigan, a veritable inland sea, you will navigate toward Door County and the small town of Sturgeon Bay.
-Its landscapes, its jagged coastline dotted with historic lighthouses, and its vineyards and fruit trees as far as the eye can see compose a lovely postcard of “the orchard of the Midwest”.
+Setting sail from Milwaukee on Lake Michigan, a veritable inland sea, you will navigate toward Kewaunee County and the small town of Algoma.
+Its bewitching landscapes, its protruding mountains keeping an eye on this wild nature, its rivers and its endless pine forests all make up a picture postcard like no other.

 You will then head to Mackinac Island, an insular haven with an old-world charm, before setting a course for Lake Superior to explore the world’s largest freshwater lake.
 Designated as a UNESCO International Biosphere Reserve, it is split between the United States, in the south, and Canada, in the north.
 Its rocky shoreline covered in boreal forest rises from the shimmering waters and reveals stunning panoramas.